Chart Color Schemes

 Educational achievement in Black Mountain places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Black Mountain trail has a university degree attainment rate of 22.8% among residents aged 15 and above, compared to Australia's 30.4%.
-The most common degree type is bachelor degrees at 16.2%, followed by postgraduate qualifications at 3.8% and graduate diplomas at 2.8%.
-Vocational credentials are held by 44.9% of residents aged 15 and above, with advanced diplomas at 14.9% and certificates at 30.0%.
-Educational participation is high, with 26.0% of residents currently enrolled in formal education.
+In the Black Mountain trail region, 22.8% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
+This indicates potential for educational development and skills enhancement.
+Bachelor degrees are most common at 16.2%, followed by postgraduate qualifications (3.8%) and graduate diplomas (2.8%).
+Vocational credentials are prominent, with 44.9% of residents aged 15 and above holding them, including advanced diplomas (14.9%) and certificates (30.0%).

 Frequently Asked Questions - Education